Mir (submersible): Finnish-Soviet co-operation

 Production of the two Mir units was a prime example of Finnish-Soviet economic and technical co-operation during the Cold War.

+The technical specification for the creation of the devices was prepared by the head of the Department of Deep-sea Habitable Vehicles of the Institute of Oceanology of the USSR Academy of Sciences, project manager Igor Mikhaltsev.
+The main ideas on the design of the submarines, the arrangement of its individual systems, nodes, elements, and the acquisition of scientific and navigation equipment belong to I. E. Mikhaltsev, his deputy A.M.
+Sagalevich and the chief engineer of the project from the Finnish shipbuilding company Sauli Ruohonen, who headed a group of Finnish engineers and technicians who participated in the construction of the submarines.

 Bids from Canada, France and Sweden to construct the submarines had been retracted most likely due to political pressure.
 In a later interview with STT the then Rauma-Repola department head Peter Laxell said he believed that "Finland got the permit to deliver the crafts to the Soviets on the basis that the CoCom officials in the USA believed the project would be a failure ...
 Once it became clear to them we actually had accomplished the engineering feat there was a huge uproar about how such technology could be sold to the Soviets, enough for many visits to the Pentagon."

 Because of the CoCom restrictions, most of the technology used had to be developed in Finland.
 The electronics was developed by Hollming.
 The syntactic foam was produced in Finland by Exel Oyj, as 3M, the leading producer, refused to supply their product.
 The construction, including casting, was done by Lokomo (a Rauma-Repola subsidiary) in Tampere, Finland.

 The level of technology flowing into the Soviet Union raised concern in the US and Rauma-Repola was privately threatened with economic sanctions.
 For example, one concern of the Pentagon was the possibility that the Soviet Union would manufacture a pioneer submarine fleet that could clear the ocean floor of US deep sea listening equipment.
 With the possibility of losing its lucrative offshore oil platforms market Rauma-Repola yielded, and submarine development ceased in Finland.
 One project that was abandoned was the development of a fuel cell based air-independent propulsion system.

 The 122 m length support vessel R/V Akademik Mstislav Keldysh was also built in Finland, at the Hollming shipyard in Rauma in 1980 (later operated by STX Finland, closed in 2014).